superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 Embedding models turn features extracted from high-dimensional data, with large numbers of attributes or dimensions, like text, images, or audio, into lower-dimensional but dense mathematical representations – i.e., vectors.
 You can apply embedding models to structured data like tabular datasets or graphs.

 An e-commerce company, for example, might ingest thousands of rows of user activity logs with features such as date, product viewed, purchase amount, and so on.
-Embedding models encode these heterogeneous features as embedding vectors, with 100s dimensions highlighting otherwise latent relationships and patterns, thereby enabling nearest neighbor search, clustering, or further modeling.
+Embedding models encode these heterogeneous features as embedding vectors, with 100s of dimensions highlighting otherwise latent relationships and patterns, thereby enabling nearest neighbor search, clustering, or further modeling.

-The mathematical vector representations that result from the vector embedding conversion process are readily amenable to processing by machine learning algorithms.
+The mathematical vector representations that result from the vector embedding conversion process are readily **amenable to processing by machine learning algorithms**.

 **Word** embeddings, for example, capture nuanced linguistic similarities between terms that would be opaque to computers operating on just raw text strings.

 **Image** embeddings (vector representations of images) can be fed, along with metadata, like labels, into traditional deep learning models to train them for tasks like image classification.
 Without image embedding, feeding images into deep learning models requires a specialized feature extraction step and specific model architecture – like a [convolutional neural network or a restricted Boltzmann machine](https://www.hindawi.com/journals/am/2022/3351256/).

-However, you can use image embedding to work on computer vision tasks yourself; you don’t need specialized computer vision engineers to get started.
+However, you can **use image embedding to work on computer vision tasks _yourself_**; you don’t need specialized computer vision engineers to get started.

 Furthermore, compared to complex raw data, vectors have far fewer dimensions, making them more efficient for tasks like storage, transfer, and retrieval.
-A low dimensional vector (i.e., an array of numerical values) such as [102, 000, 241, 317, 004], for instance, encodes a wealth of semantic features and relationships.
-The continuity of the embedding space enables gradient-based optimization, which is central to Machine Learning modelling.
+A low dimensional vector (i.e., an array of numerical values), such as [102, 000, 241, 317, 004], encodes a wealth of semantic features and relationships. **The continuity of the embedding space enables gradient-based optimization, which is central to Machine Learning modelling**.

 ![Image Embeddings](assets/building_blocks/vector_compute/bb2-4.png)